PM-manager/PMmanager/README.md

 - product commercial development teams,
 - and professional specialists who are responsible for enterprise product commercial development and management.

+# **Usage Instructions:**
+This repository is for demonstration and promotional purposes only.
+Please contact us via WeChat and complete the payment, after which we will send you the official help documents, database files and other relevant resource packages.

 # **Screenshots**
 <img width="1920" height="1080" alt="4" src="https://github.com/user-attachments/assets/d60e7599-60cd-4779-a5ce-2927824e3ecf" />
 <img width="1920" height="1080" alt="3" src="https://github.com/user-attachments/assets/49d96875-0836-4c92-a8c4-6a878e10294d" />